 Address: 9-24 Tenjincho , Kita Ward, Okayama City, Okayama Prefecture Prefecture

-* "Leap Forward" is an outdoor work and can be viewed freely.
+* "Leap Forward" is an outdoor work and is open to the public.

 Okayama Prefectural Museum of Art